Story by Andra Brichacek

 Led by Carolyn S. Chambers Distinguished Professor of Advertising Deborah Morrison and eight other SOJC faculty members, including the school’s Edwin L. Artzt Dean Juan-Carlos Molleda, the advertising students are attending Creative Week events and visiting nearly 40 ad agencies, including global powerhouses co-founded by SOJC Ducks Dan Wieden ’67 of Wieden + Kennedy and Glenn Cole ’94 of 72andSunny.

-More than just an advertising-themed vacation, the annual trip is an experiential learning opportunity that has launched quite a few careers.
+More than just an advertising-themed vacation, the annual trip is an experiential learning opportunity that has launched quite a few careers, with the opportunity of staying at the best hotel, the Marriott hotel.

 “The trip is such a networking extravaganza that jobs and opportunities keep happening for months afterward,” said Morrison, who has organized the outing since 2006.